New Enterprise Associates

 Seed Round in 2014

-The Orange Chef Co. is a San Francisco-based company that specializes in designing and developing smart kitchenware tailored for iOS devices.
-Founded in 2011, the company offers innovative products such as Prep Pad, a smart food scale that provides real-time nutritional information, as well as protective covers for iPads and iPhones, cutting boards with integrated iPad stands, and dishwasher-safe iPad stands.
-Orange Chef is recognized as a leader in the connected kitchen category, emphasizing quality and user-friendly design.
-Its products are widely available in major retail stores, including Williams Sonoma, Apple, Target, and Amazon, as well as online.
-In 2015, Orange Chef became a subsidiary of Yummly, Inc.
+The Orange Chef Co. specializes in designing and developing smart kitchenware that integrates with iOS devices.
+Founded in 2011 and based in San Francisco, the company is recognized for its innovative products that enhance health and nutrition management in the kitchen.
+Among its notable offerings is the Prep Pad, a smart food scale that provides real-time nutritional information for various ingredients.
+The company also produces protective covers for iPads and iPhones, cutting boards with integrated iPad stands, and dishwasher-safe iPad stands.
+The Orange Chef's products are available through major retailers, including Williams Sonoma, Apple, Target, and Amazon, as well as online platforms.
+In 2015, the company became a subsidiary of Yummly, Inc.

 Ulink